MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 # Ideas and Experiments

 ## Ideas
-- review pushState
+- [x] review pushState
-- try some post render experiments to see what happens.
+- [x] try some post render experiments to see what happens
-- Could we make the boundary of the outlet a little more exposed so we can use that?
+- [ ] Could we make the boundary of the outlet a little more exposed so we can use that?
   - Could we use it even if it's not a little more exposed?
   - What would it look like to "officially" focus on the first item in the outlet when the route transitions?
+- [x] What about a message that says "navigation to (URL) is complete"

 ## Experiments and Results
 Repo for Ember app used: https://github.com/MelSumner/three-nine-zero